 Dan Brown’s book, The Lost Symbol, invites much curiosity — and speculation — about a brotherhood of secrets and symbols.
 So, what’s the truth behind the storytelling?
 Here are a few facts revealed:

 The Freemasons of Virginia and Maryland conducted ritual ceremonies for the first foundation marker stone of Washington D.C., as well as the cornerstones for the President’s Mansion (the White House) and the Congress House (the Capitol building).

-George Washington was a Freemason, and consulted with non-Masons Pierre L'Enfant and Andrew Ellicott, who designed the street plan of the city.
-And Masons really did lay the cornerstone of the Washington Monument, along with contributing a series of commemorative stones that appear inside of the obelisk.
+George Washington and engineer Pierre L’Enfant were Freemasons, and consulted with non-Mason Andrew Ellicott, who finished designing the street plan of the city after L’Enfant was fired from the project.
+Masons really did lay the cornerstone of the Washington Monument, along with contributing a series of commemorative stones that appear inside of the obelisk.

 Have most U.S. Presidents been Freemasons?

 Only 14 of them (the first was George Washington, and the most recent was Gerald Ford).

 Do 33rd degree Scottish Rite Masons drink out of a skull?